By James Eliot, Markets & Finance Editor

 Several companies are leading the charge in incorporating recycling practices into their business models, showing that sustainability and profitability can align.

-1. Tesla: The American electric vehicle giant is a front-runner in the renewable energy landscape, actively committing to recycling spent batteries right at its Gigafactories.
+Tesla: The American electric vehicle giant is a front-runner in the renewable energy landscape, actively committing to recycling spent batteries right at its Gigafactories.
 By closing the loop on its battery supply chain, Tesla not only reduces waste but also lowers costs.
 Their efforts aim to recycle a significant percentage of the components in their battery packs, showcasing the viability of closed-loop systems to maintain production and drive profits.
+Learn more about how this aligns with broader trends in our piece on Why Major Tech Firms are Ditching Soldering: The New Manufacturing Shift.

-3. Umicore: This Belgian materials technology company focuses on recycling precious metals from spent batteries.
+Umicore: This Belgian materials technology company focuses on recycling precious metals from spent batteries.
 Umicore processes up to 90% of the metals in lithium-ion batteries, recovering cobalt, nickel, and lithium, which reduces reliance on mining for these materials.
-Their advanced techniques provide robust economic models that others can learn from.
+Their advanced techniques provide robust economic models that others can learn from, which is similar to what we see in 5 Reasons Micron Technology Will Dominate Over Samsung Amid Strike.

 Top Tools and Solutions for Battery Recycling